jonashackt/crossplane-aws-azure/README.md

 Example project showing how to create EKS clusters using Crossplane in kind finally run by GitHub Actions

-Crossplane https://crossplane.io/ introduces a new way how to manage any cloud resource (beeing it Kubernetes-native or not).
+Crossplane https://crossplane.io/ claims to be the "The cloud native control plane framework".
+It introduces a new way how to manage any cloud resource (beeing it Kubernetes-native or not).
 It's an alternative Infrastructure-as-Code tooling to Terraform, AWS CDK/Bicep or Pulumi and introduces a higher level of abstraction - based on Kubernetes CRDs.

-## Crossplane concepts
+## Crossplane basic concepts

 https://crossplane.io/docs/v1.8/concepts/overview.html